ChristianSlanzi/DevelopTogetherProject-1/Docs/Katas/000_TDD_LoginSignup/000_Step_13/000_Step13_BindingEvents.md

-## Binding the ViewController events
+## Step 13: Binding the ViewController events

 - The next step is to test that the view model's events are respectively called by view controller events.
 The first case will be to test the userNameDidEndOnExit method: